Supplemental Glossary Terms

 Consequence (noun): the effect, result, or outcome of something occurring earlier: The accident was the consequence of reckless driving. (www.dictionary.com)

 God made laws according to His nature and how He designed creation to function.
-He does not assign arbitrary penalties for disobedience but there is are natural consequences for every transgression of natural law.
+He does not assign arbitrary penalties for disobedience but there are natural consequences for every transgression of natural law.
 Those consequences apply to what we call natural law (gravity etc) but also to any breaking of God’s law of love (acting selfishly) which ultimately leads, if not healed, to separation from God and thus death.

 Design laws are the laws the Creator established for the universe to run on.
-They include all laws of physics (gravity, light, atomic structure), laws of life (respiration, photosynthesis, enzymatic action) and also God’s moral laws.
+They include all the natural laws of physics (gravity, light, atomic structure), laws of life (respiration, photosynthesis, enzymatic action) and also God’s moral laws.
 All deviations from design laws cause damage in some way.
 God, the Designer, seeks to have us understand His design laws for our own good and keep them for our benefit and protection.

 The opposite of design or natural law is imposed law.